clux/dye/README.md

 # Dye [![Build Status](https://secure.travis-ci.org/clux/logule.png)](http://travis-ci.org/clux/dye)

 Dye is a coloring/styling library for wrapping common ANSI escape sequences around text that produce colors/styling when sent to `stdout`.
-It also comes with a much more customizable and easy to use [zalgolizer](#zalgo)
+It also comes with a customizable [zalgolizer](#zalgo)

 The interface mostly mirrors the popular `colors` module on `npm`, but does not introduce implicit global dependencies in your code via `String.prototype`, and has been cleaned up for terminal use only.